pintub/apache-kafka/README.md

     - Consumer from a group `periodically` commits offset while consuming data and Kafka writes the offset to the `__consumer_offsets` topic
     - If a consumer dies, another is spawn, it can resume reading from the same offset where previous consumer died.
+- Producer Delivery Semantics(How producer can choose to rcv ACK from broker)
+  - ACKS=0, producer won't wait for ACK(Possible data loss)
+  - ACKS=1, producer wait for ACK from leader broker(limited data loss), so producer can retry
+  - ACKS=-1 or all(Default), producer wait for ACK from  min.insync.replicas, Ensurers replication happens before ACK(No data
+    loss)
+- Sync send() & async send() in Kafka & Myths
+  - Technically, producer always sends to broker asynchrounously. sync send() api means `producer.send(event1).get(), Then producer.send(event2).get()`
+  - What is sync send(event) : Get ack for the message(So, batch.size & linger.ms timeout is not more relevant)
+  - What is async send(event, callback) : send() is not blocked & callback will be called in producer thread itself when ack comes from broker
+  - Both relevant for above "ACKS" types
+  - Ordering
+    - sync send() ensures ordering
+    - async send() have few flavors of send mechanism. <br/>
+    If batching is used, then whole batch fails or succeeds.
+Retry also retries whole batch if send fails or ack from broker fails<br/>
+    Other flavor is If `max.in.flight.per.connection` is used(which means max unacknowledged batches producer can send before ack), Order might fail. i.e. batch2 is successful , but batch1 fails & retried post that.
+How to fix this ? `idempotent Producer` + `retries  > 0` + `acks=all` fixes this. `idempotent Producer` sends a seq number with each message, which broker uses to de-dup or maintain order of last 5 batches(if max.in.flight.per.connection = 5).
+Then broker commits & consumer only sees the commited data, which is already ordered.
 - Consumer Delivery semantics (When consumer commits offset)
   - `At most once`: Commits offset once message `received`
     - Implication